-Buddhists believe death is part of the process of life, which occurs in a cyclical pattern of death and rebirth until a person reaches Nirvana.
+Buddhists sayings about death make it clear they believe death is part of the process of life, which occurs in a cyclical pattern of death and rebirth until a person reaches Nirvana.
 Meditation on the purpose of death is encouraged as a means to prepare for one's final moments with a calm and peaceful mind and reach Nirvana to end the cycle of rebirth.

 Buddhists acknowledge the certainty of death as something that will happen to all living things.
 When you can accept this truth, you will live a more fulfilling life.